quantatrading/Quanta-exoTrader/.github/ISSUE_TEMPLATE/documentation-request-or-change.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is your request related to a problem with or missing documentation?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please add if its new documentation, existing change or something is missing.

 **Describe the documentation issue or request**
 A clear and concise description of what you want to happen.